pschmidtwalter/LWFBrook90R/README.md

 GPL-3 for all Fortran and R code. `brook90r` has GPL-3, while LWF-Brook90 was without license until recently.
-Lothar Zimmermann and Stephan Raspe (LWF), as well as all Fortran contributors agreed to assign GPL-3 to the Fortran code.
+Lothar Zimmermann and Stephan Raspe (LWF), and all previous Fortran contributors agreed to assign GPL-3 to the Fortran code.

 ## References